The new all-in-one Articles module for Joomla 5.2

 Articles - Most Read Joomla site module preview (screenshot)

-Articles - Most Read Joomla site module preview
+Articles - Most Read module preview — the module this replaces

 Articles - Most Read Joomla site module settings (Screenshot)